polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/03 - License terms.md

 and this JavaScript is an integral part of the core framework itself - This implies that all who are visiting a website and/or a webapp that you have created with Managed Ajax are in fact _"executing GPL code"_.
-Since your own code is built around Managed Ajax, this results in that you are legally obliged to providing the source code for your own derivated works, to everyone who asks you for a copy - Unless you have a proprietary license.
+Since your own code is built around Managed Ajax, this results in that you are legally obliged to providing the source code for your own derived works, to everyone who asks you for a copy - Unless you have a proprietary license.
 So for all practical concerns, Phosphorus Five's choice of GPL, effectively results in becoming an _"Affero GPL license"_.